Welcome Admitted Students

 Scholarship Data Webpage

 Additional Scholarships.
 We are occasionally notified by outside parties of additional scholarship opportunities available to matriculating law students.
 A listing of scholarship opportunities is available below.
-We will be updated this list as we are made aware of additional scholarships:
+We will update this list as we are made aware of additional scholarships:

 Third-Party Scholarship Listing